RESOStandards/reso-certification-utils/lib/certification/README.md

 * Property Resource with NextLink
 * Property + Media with NextLink
 * Property + OpenHouse with NextLink
-* Property Resource with NextLink and ModificationTimestamp greater than two years ago
+* Property Resource with NextLink and ModificationTimestamp greater than three years ago
-* Property + Media with NextLink and ModificationTimestamp greater than two years ago
+* Property + Media with NextLink and ModificationTimestamp greater than three years ago
-* Property + OpenHouse with NextLink and ModificationTimestamp greater two years ago
+* Property + OpenHouse with NextLink and ModificationTimestamp greater three years ago

 Records are deduplicated, but assuming 100,000 distinct Property records were fetched in each pass above, that would mean 900,000 records. for DD 1.7 there would be up to 300,000 unique Property records.